-The Mount’s Harassment and Discrimination Policy outlines the University’s commitments, and provides fair procedures for handling complaints when they do arise.
+The Mount’s Anti-Harassment and Discrimination Policy outlines the University’s commitments, and provides fair procedures for handling complaints when they do arise.

 Harassment and Discrimination Defined

-The Harassment and Discrimination Policy defines “Discrimination”, “Personal Harassment” and “Sexual Harassment”.
+The Anti-Harassment and Discrimination Policy defines “Discrimination”, “Personal Harassment” and “Sexual Harassment”.
 In brief:

 • Discrimination occurs when there is a distinction (whether intentional or not) which is based on a characteristic protected under the Nova Scotia Human Rights Act, and has the effect of imposing burdens, obligations or disadvantages on an individual or group, or of withholding or limiting access to opportunities, benefits and advantages to other individuals or groups, and for which there is no reasonable justification.